THE BEST 7 CORPORATE SOCIAL RESPONSIBILITY EXAMPLES

-And at a time when our society is more fragmented than ever, when polarisation is wearing down our institutions and climate change is threatening our very human species survival, I strongly believe in the power of corporate social responsibility programs to bring us together to change the world for the better.
+And at a time when our society is more fragmented than ever when polarization is wearing down our institutions and climate change is threatening our very human species’ survival, I strongly believe in the power of corporate social responsibility programs to bring us together to change the world for the better.

-If there is not healthy people and a healthy planet, there is nothing.
+If there are no healthy people and a healthy planet, there is nothing.

 It is this understanding that drives the urgency of your commitment to social responsibility, sustainability and impact.

 You and your business can make some incredible progress toward the corporate responsibility goals you define and below you will find some of the world’s boldest initiatives by brands and their partners to help combat a specific cause.

 As consumers continue seeking more from brands than just products and services, the premise of corporate social responsibility has grown increasingly central to many core business strategies.
 And as brands look to showcase their promises, customers are closely scrutinising the genuine and true value of companies’ social efforts.

 Plenty of consumers are passionate about social causes, however, you may find consumers and fans of a specific industry may resonate stronger with specific social causes.

 According to a Nielsen study, sports fans – for example – tend to be most passionate about animal welfare and youth education/sports causes than any other causes.